marcelogft/fromsources-web/docs/blog/kafka-docs.md

 Kafka does not track acknowledgments from consumers the way many JMS queues do.
 Instead, it allows consumers to use Kafka to track their position (offset) in each partition.

 **commit**: Action of updating the current position in the partition.
 Consumer produces a message to Kafka, to a special **__consumer_offsets** topic, with the committed offset for each partition.

+Consumers do not directly write to the __consumer_offsets topic, they instead interact with a broker that has been elected to manage that topic, which is the **Group Coordinator** broker

  **offset**: integer  -- Each message in a given partition has a unique offset.